michischatz/smarthomeng-smamodbus/README.md

 This plugin for SmartHomeNG reads data from the SMA modbus interface.
 It is a multi instance plugin and can be used for on or more inverters.

-# Installation
+## Installation
 Download the latest release and place it in your plugin folder of the SmartHomeNG installation.
+Restart SmartHomeNG service and activate the plugin.
+Follow up the next step.

-# Configuration
+## Configuration